pagkly/Zed/Investopedia3/What Is a Public Company.md

 Public companies must meet mandatory reporting standards regulated by government entities, and they must file reports with the SEC on an ongoing basis.
 The SEC sets stringent reporting requirements for public companies.
 These requirements include the public disclosure of financial statements and an annual financial report—called a Form 10-K—that gives a comprehensive summary of a company's financial performance.
 Companies must also file quarterly financial reports—called Form 10-Q—and current reports on Form 8-K to report when certain events occur, such as the election of new directors or the completion of an acquisition.

-These reporting requirements were established by the [Sarbanes-Oxley Act](https://www.investopedia.com/terms/s/sarbanesoxleyact.asp), a set of reforms intended to prevent fraudulent reporting.5 Additionally, qualified shareholders are entitled to specific documents and notifications about the corporation's business activities.
+These reporting requirements were established by the [[Sarbanes-Oxley Act]](https://www.investopedia.com/terms/s/sarbanesoxleyact.asp), a set of reforms intended to prevent fraudulent reporting.5 Additionally, qualified shareholders are entitled to specific documents and notifications about the corporation's business activities.

 Finally, once a company is public, it must answer to its shareholders.
 Shareholders elect a board of directors who oversee the company's operations on their behalf.
 Furthermore, certain activities—such as mergers and acquisitions and certain corporate structure changes and amendments—must be brought up for shareholder approval.
 This effectively means that shareholders can control many of the company's decisions.